 Well (again) she’s correct in the same sense that War and Peace is about bad weather, To the Lighthouse is about time management, and that Kind of Blue is about what you can do with a trumpet and a pair of saxophones.

-One could make the case that Gatsby is about anti-Semitism, and about capitalism, and one could also make the case that it’s about romanticism, and illusions, and decadence, that it is a mash-up of a hardboiled murder mystery and an Austen novel, and self-destruction, and patriarchy, and sexism, and the humor of social expectations, and one could make the case that it’s about Fitzgerald trying to get laid by Zelda, and that it’s also about the clash between the city mouse and the country mouse and the vast zeitgeist of the American Midwest and its eternal war with the city states of the American East Coast, and one could make the case that it is about the end of the 19th century and the emergence of the 20th; of the clash between the modern and the pre-modern, that it’s about the ruling class and the working class and about mass media and the emancipation of women and the attempts to continue subjugating them and that it is about sex, and that it is about memory and time and the nature of consciousness and Fitzgerald’s response to Henri Bergson, and the nature of history and colonization and the idea that to borrow a phrase and an idea, it is about the idea that there is no record of civilization that is not also a record of barbarism.
+One could make the case that Gatsby is about anti-Semitism, and about capitalism, and one could also make the case that it’s about romanticism, and illusions, and decadence, that it is a mash-up of a hardboiled murder mystery and an Austen novel, and self-destruction, and patriarchy, and sexism, and the humor of social expectations, and one could make the case that it’s about Fitzgerald trying to get laid by Zelda, and that it’s also about the clash between the city mouse and the country mouse and the vast zeitgeist of the American Midwest and its eternal war with the city states of the American East Coast, and one could make the case that it is about the end of the 19th century and the emergence of the 20th; of the clash between the modern and the pre-modern, that it’s about the ruling class and the working class and about mass media, and the emancipation of women, and the attempts to continue subjugating them, and that it is about sex, and that it is about memory and time, and the nature of consciousness and Fitzgerald’s response to Henri Bergson, and the nature of history and colonization, and the idea that to borrow a phrase and an idea, it is about the idea that there is no record of civilization that is not also a record of barbarism.

-But the idea that it is about any one of those things either to the exclusion of all else or that it is about only the abuse of women by men, is not only catastrophically stupid, it is also catastrophically dangerous.
-It is not different than saying you are going to curate a show of deviant art for the express purpose of ginning up hatred for the people of whom you do not approve.
+But the idea that it is about any one of those things either to the exclusion of all else, or that it is about only the abuse of women by men, is not only catastrophically stupid, it is also catastrophically dangerous.
+It is not any different than saying you are going to curate a show of deviant art for the express purpose of ginning up hatred for the people of whom you do not approve.
 It is, the bedrock of fascist ideology and thus, it is absolute toxic bullshit.

 Spampinato though in the manner of someone too stupid by half (to invert the Britishism, too clever by half) is not done.
-It is well worth noting that she does not actually stoop to provide any examples from Gatsby or Hamlet – one assumes because she is neither trained in advanced textual analysis, and because she (no doubt rightly) assumes the majority of her readers not only aren’t either but also don’t care because the essential nature of cults (and authoritarian regimes are in the end, all cults) is unquestioning belief in satetments devoid of the substance derived from weighing the evidence.
+It is well worth noting that she does not actually stoop to provide any examples from Gatsby or Hamlet – one assumes because she is neither trained in advanced textual analysis, and because she (no doubt rightly) assumes the majority of her readers not only aren’t either, but also don’t care because the essential nature of cults (and authoritarian regimes are in the end, all cults) is unquestioning belief in satetments devoid of the substance derived from weighing the evidence.

 Thus, Spampinato and The Guardian line up and execute, the usual suspects – Roth, Nabokov, Updike and Hemingway among others.
-And while we have made our contempt for Roth quite clear, we are at pains to emphasize that under no circumstances would we advocate banning his books or in anyway suggesting that his books are dangerous because they provoke violence and terrorism (which of course in turn is a not very sly way on Spampinato’s part of suggesting that they should be banned because she infers that they cause violence).
+And while we have made our contempt for Roth quite clear, we are at pains to emphasize that under no circumstances would we advocate banning his books or in anyway suggesting that his books are dangerous, because they provoke violence and terrorism (which of course in turn is a not very sly way on Spampinato’s part of suggesting that they should be banned because she infers that they cause violence).

 But the only writer for whom she bothers to offer examples is Tim O’Brien and his book, The Things They Carried.